Road categorization plan

 • December 1, 2025: Discussion of the Road Categorization Plan at the Physical Environment Committee meeting.
 The draft plan will be amended based on the council's adopted opinions from the advisory report and Memorandum of Reply.

-• December 16, 2025: Consideration of the Road Categorization Plan at the council meeting.
-Decision making on the Road Categorization Plan is scheduled for December 2025.
+• December 17, 2025: Discussion of the Road Classification Plan at the council meeting.
+A decision on the Road Classification Plan is scheduled for December 2025.